Welcome to World Link

 World Link students represent a select group of students that have undergone a three phase merit-based selection process in order to represent the various ethnic, social, religious, and economic groups in their countries.
 The exchange program mission is to have these young leaders come to the United States and share their culture with Americans while learning about the real America that they will share with the peers and fellow citizens when they return home as program alumnae.
 World Link provides enhancement activities through a program called Public Achievement Leadership (PAL).

 While in the USA for an academic year, or on a short-term exchange, participants participate in three basic enhancement objectives: 1) to share their culture and experience ours; 2) to learn and develop leadership skills; and, 3) experience aspects of a civil society and community service.
 In addition to these objectives, students are also involved in school clubs and activities and participate in community events with their peers.
 All of this is designed so that their peers in their host schools and residents of the host community get to know their name and something about their country that will help lead to a better understanding and spirit of cooperation with all of the citizens of the world.
 World Link places students in cluster groups to enhance their support and learning while in the USA.
-World Link clusters are located in Central California, Eastern Colorado, Northwest Texas, Central and Eastern Iowa, and Western Illinois.
+World Link clusters are located in Alabama, Central California, Eastern Colorado, Central and Eastern Iowa, Michigan, Montana, Nebraska, Ohio, Tennessee, and Texas.
 A dedicated team of local coordinators live and serve in these communities helping to provide the programming and support to allow World Link students to thrive while participating in their cultural exchange.

 Hear what some of our past students have to say about the World Link Program.